ttsiodras/condition-decision-mcdc/README.md

         1:   11:        puts("Decision 1 was true");
 ```

+That is, the object code generated to represent the checking of condition `b==0`
+NEVER evaluated the condition as false.
+This means we don't have 100% condition
+coverage.

 Now, if we want to get 100% condition coverage, every condition in a decision
 in the program must take all possible outcomes at least once.
 In the code we
 have 4 conditions `a > 1`, `b == 0`, `a == 2`, `x > 1`.
 We need test cases that make
 all 4 of the conditions true and false.
 The previous test cases don’t suffice
 because e.g. the condition `b == 0` is never evaluated to false.
-That could mean a
+That could mean
-untested critical scenario that could have a bug.
-To satisfy condition coverage
+an untested critical scenario that could have a bug.

-we could have the following test cases:
+To achieve 100% condition coverage we could have the following test cases:

     a = 1, b = 0, x = 2 → a > 1(F), b == 0(T), a == 2(F), x > 1(T)
     a = 2, b = 1, x = 1 → a > 1(T), b == 0(F), a == 2(T), x > 1(F)